TimothyMothra/D2WeaponReport/journal/getting_started.md

 ### TODO: HOW TO QUERY AN ITEM'S POSSIBLE PERKS

 - https://www.light.gg/db/items/821154603/gnawing-hunger/
-Shows that the 4th calumn can have: Rampage, Kill Clip, Multikill Clip, Demolitionist.
 - https://data.destinysets.com/i/InventoryItem:821154603

-The details tap also shows all possible perks.
+I recommend browsing perks with data.destysets.com because this will resolve some of the display strings.
+Collections of perks are stored in `DestinyPlugSetDefinition`.

+- From any weapon, locate the sockets.sockets > socketEntries > [n] > randomizedPlugSetHash.
+    - Shows that the 4th calumn can have: Rampage, Kill Clip, Multikill Clip, Demolitionist. https://data.destinysets.com/i/InventoryItem:821154603/PlugSet:1853656119
-Clicking on Kill Clip: https://data.destinysets.com/i/InventoryItem:821154603/InventoryItem:1015611457
+    - Can click on an individual perk to see it's details: Example, Kill Clip: https://data.destinysets.com/i/InventoryItem:821154603/InventoryItem:1015611457

-kill Clip's hash isn't in the weapon's json.
-Must be an intermediate table???